shivanip1512/test/yukon-client/common/dev/scripts/pointAnalysis/README.txt

             * if an attribute exists/doesn't exist
             * ...

-FUTURE:  The script currently does not check the points' modifiers, multipliers, nor references for accuracy.
+FUTURE:  The script currently does not check the points' modifiers, multipliers, nor references for accuracy between the two files or wrt expected 'normal' (ie. kWh has .001 multiplier)
          It also does not deal with any non-RFN devices - in particular it depends on the list of RFN devices within the script, and part of the script currently depends on being able to compare the pao and rfn XML files.